A guide to Ait ben haddou-morocco

 Aït Benhaddou

-After crossing the High Atlas Mountains in roughly 4 hours from Marrakech, it was time to take the roads less travelled in the direction of the UNESCO World Heritage site of Aït Benhaddou.
+After crossing the High Atlas Mountains roughly 4 hours from Marrakech, it was time to take the roads less travelled in the direction of the UNESCO World Heritage site of Aït Benhaddou.

 Located in the foothills of the High Atlas along the former caravan route between the Sahara and Marrakech is Aït Benhaddou, an authentic Berber village marked by Kasbahs (earthen buildings) and a towering fortified wall, also known as a Ksar.

-While most of its inhabitants are now long gone, the fortified village, with its traditional Kasbah’s, narrow laneways and friendly Berber people remains an utterly unique place to visit and I’m pretty sure that wandering along the distinctive architecture will be one of your absolute highlights on this Morocco road trip.
+While most of its inhabitants are now long gone, the fortified village, with its traditional Kasbah, narrow laneways and friendly Berber people remains an utterly unique place to visit and I’m pretty sure that wandering along the distinctive architecture will be one of your absolute highlights on this Morocco road trip.

 To me, the village is simply wonderful and it’s easy to see why movies such as Gladiator, Lawrence of Arabia, and Game of Thrones – one of my favourite series of all time, have been filmed here.

-Where to stay | If you plan to do your Morocco road trip independently, make sure you check out Riad Caravane, an exceptional riad with Kasbah-style rooms at only 10 minutes from Aït Benhaddou.
+Where to stay | If you plan to do your Morocco road trip independently, make sure you check out Riad Caravane, an exceptional riad with Kasbah-style rooms only 10 minutes from Aït Benhaddou.

 Read more | Check out my Aït Benhaddou guide for inspiration, travel advice and all the essentials.